coq/coq/doc/sphinx/practical-tools/coq-commands.rst

    `_CoqProject` file (see :ref:`rocq_makefile`) in the directory from which you start `CoqIDE` or give it as an argument to the ``coqide`` command.
-   *<PATH>* is the pathname of the directory containing the module, which can be an absolute path or relative to Coq's current directory.
+   *<PATH>* is the pathname of the directory containing the module, which can be an absolute path or relative to Rocq's current directory.
 For now, you must close and reload a named script file for `CoqIDE` to pick up the change, or restart `CoqIDE`.
    The project file name is configurable in `Edit / Preferences / Project`.